 These risks will further increase as regulators raise the bar on what is expected from providers and buyers of AI technology for HR and talent.
 Not only do talent teams now need to understand how a tool makes a hiring recommendation, they need to be able to interrogate it and track down the data points that it used if an audit is necessary.
 That is what “explainable AI” is.

-If there is only one thing to be remembered from the research highlighted in the Harvard Business School report “Hidden Workers: Untapped Talent”, it’s that technology is only half of the equation when it comes to any talent transformation strategy.
+As highlighted in the Harvard Business School report “Hidden Workers: Untapped Talent”, technology is only half of the equation when it comes to any talent transformation strategy.

 Unexplainable, “Black Box” AI tools usually perpetuate a large part of the behaviors that a talent transformation plan aims to change.
 When it comes to AI, recruiters have to be able to understand the logic behind their tools, otherwise they are not really given an opportunity to fundamentally change their approach to talent acquisition.
 And without that change, they will inevitably miss their chance at leading the way in overcoming the challenges of this new and rapidly changing world of work.